nairraghav/Introduction-To-Python/lessons/lesson01-environment-setup/text-editor.md

-# Text Editor / IDE
+# Text Editors / IDE
 To start writing Python code, you will need a text editor at the very least.
 You can even start writing in Notepad.
 For coding purposes, programs like [Notepad++](https://notepad-plus-plus.org/), [Sublime](https://www.sublimetext.com/), and [Visual Studio Code](https://code.visualstudio.com/) are very popular for tasks like this.
 If you are planning to code a